Day trips from Madrid: Top 10 places to visit in one day

 Taxi: €65 to €80 (44 minutes)

 5.2.
-What to Do in San Lorenzo de El Escorial
+Day Trips from Madrid to San Lorenzo de El Escorial

-This settlement sits at the foot of Mount Abantos.
+This option for day trips from Madrid, sits at the foot of Mount Abantos.
 The main must-see in this town is El Escorial, or the “Royal Seat of San Lorenzo de El Escorial .”This enormous Renaissance complex functions as a basilica, royal palace, monastery, pantheon, library, and more.
 You will also be able to go to the Valley of the Fallen, a monumental memorial for reconciliation where dictator Franco was buried until 2019.
-You can also go on a hike on Mount Abantos or in the woods surrounding San Lorenzo de El Escorial.
+You can also go on a hike on Mount Abantos or in the woods surrounding the El Escorial.
 This trip combines nature and culture in a single trip.

 6. Chinchón